binaryeq/differential-test-generation/find-diff-classes/README.md

 3. Generate fresh tests using EvoSuite (time-consuming!), then proceed as above.
 4. Compare all (*mvnc*, *alternative*) pairs of GAVs to determine which of their classes differ according to the `jNorm` tool, then filter out classes that differ only according to compiler changes introduced in JDK18, then proceed as above.

-**We recommend starting at stage 2 above.**
+## Starting from stage 2 (compile and run tests)
+This is the recommended starting point.
-This will take around 40 minutes.
+It will take around 40 minutes.

 All starting points (except 0) require first downloading several files, then copying `.env.template` to `.env` and changing entries in `.env` to point to their absolute paths: